It looks like she's going to a New Year's Eve party.

 Okay.

-When when things are tight, it seems that the country becomes conservative.
+When things are tight, it seems that the country becomes conservative.

-Yeah, I have a lot of money in my pocket every night, but uh Fridays are cool too.
+Yeah, I have a lot of money in my pocket every night, but Fridays are cool, too.

-The generic party ballot for Congress, for example, has now swallowed into a 13-point democratic edge while Bush's job approval hangs in the forties, and his advisors are relieved it's no longer a lot lower.
+The generic party ballot for Congress, for example, has now swollen to a 13-point Democratic edge while Bush's job approval hangs in the 40s, and his advisors are relieved it's no longer a lot lower.

 Why the leftward move?

-The latest poll is for they're not reporting it, his approval numbers at 49, I think in one of these CNN or ABC polls, but regardless, a big part of the reason for the leftward move is the success the Bush administration's had in solving and hence diminishing the importance of the Republican agenda.
+His approval number is at 49 in one of these CNN or ABC polls, but regardless, a big part of the reason for the leftward move is the success the Bush administration's had in solving and hence diminishing the importance of the Republican agenda.

 Taxes have been cut.

-We've not had a terror attacks at September 11th.
+We've not had a terror attack since September 11th.

-Then you have the drip, drip, drip of Iraqi casualties isn't helping Bush any.
+Then you have the drip, drip, drip of Iraqi casualties.

-Tom Delay's done more to hurt the GOP than any Democrat has.
+Tom DeLay has done more to hurt the GOP than any Democrat has.

 But the fundamental reason for the liberal drift is the salience of issues normally defined with the left.